-- The student should discuss the proposed topic of study with the advisor and the instructor, and obtain their signatures of approval.
+- 1. The student should discuss the proposed topic of study with the advisor and the instructor, and obtain their signatures of approval.
 The instructor and the student should finalize a written proposal or syllabus of study and attach it to the "Request for Independent Study" form. - 2.
 The student will submit the independent study form and syllabus to the Vice President for Academic Affairs for approval. - 3.
-If approved by the Vice President for Academic Affairs, the Academic Affairs Office will send copies of the independent study form to the student, the instructor, and to the office of Admissions and Records.
-Once approval has been secured, the student must officially register in the Office of Admissions and Records in order to receive academic credit.
+If approved by the Vice President for Academic Affairs, the Academic Affairs Office will send copies of the independent study form to the student, the instructor, and to the Registrar's Office.
+Once approval has been secured, the student must officially register in the Registrar's Office in order to receive academic credit.